Are you looking for tutoring services or opportunities to improve your English skills? If so, programs offered by UB may be helpful.

 The Chat Room is a face-to-face conversation program offered to UB international students at no charge.

 The Listening Lab is available for both listening and pronunciation practice at no charge to UB international students.

 Three non-credit, non-standard courses are offered through the ELI's Evening Program.

 The Intensive English Program (IEP) is a non-credit, full-time program of English language training.
-Students are enrolled in 25 hours per week of instruction in reading, writing, grammar, speaking and listening.
+Students are enrolled for instruction in reading, writing, grammar, speaking and listening.
 Students usually enroll in the IEP prior to beginning a full-time undergraduate or graduate program of study.